tarwn/lessthandot-hugo/blogs/content/posts/2013-01-17-displaying-missing-dates-by-utilizing.md

 As you can see we added January 4th and January 6th to the results with a count of zero.

-Let&#8217;s get started, first we are going to created a calendar table
+Let's get started, first we are going to created a calendar table

 Here is a simple way to return a bunch of dates